Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 <assign|hi|<macro|Hello world>>

-After saving your style package, opening a new document and selecting your package in the DocumentUse package menu, you may now use the macro hi in your document by typing \ h i and hitting return.
+After saving your style package, opening a new document and selecting your package in the DocumentUse package menu, you may now use the macro hi in your document by typing \HI and hitting Return.

 In a similar way, you may create macros with arguments.
 For instance, assume that we started entering a macro hello in a similar way as above.
-Instead of typing “Hello world”, we first type A-left inside the macro body so as to create an additional argument on the left hand side of the cursor.
+Instead of typing “Hello world”, we first type Meta+ inside the macro body so as to create an additional argument on the left hand side of the cursor.
 We next enter the name of the argument, say “name”.
 You should now see something like below:

 <assign|hello|<macro|name|>>